What can we dig up for you?

 Learn MoreVitamin D poisoning occurs when a cat ingests a toxic dose of vitamin D. A common source of vitamin D poisoning is when a cat accidentally ingests rodenticides containing vitamin D. Vitamin D poisoning causes a variety of clinical signs.
 The initial clinical signs, occurring anywhere from 8 to 48 hours after ingestion, include depression, weakness, and appetite loss.
 Vomiting, increased drinking and urination, constipation, and dehydration typically follow these signs.

-Learn MoreA gastropexy is a surgical procedure that is sometimes performed in large breed dogs to prevent gastric dilatation and volvulus (GDV), also known as bloat.
-A gastropexy may be performed prophylactically or may be done as part of the surgical management of GDV.
+Learn MoreA gastropexy is a surgical procedure that is sometimes performed in large breed dogs to prevent the life-threatening condition, gastric dilatation and volvulus (GDV), also known as bloat.
+This handout explains how the procedure works, how it is used as a preventative and in emergency situations, risk factors, and post-operative care.

 Learn MoreIbuprofen is a commonly used NSAID and is used to treat fever, pain, and inflammation in humans.
 Ibuprofen poisoning occurs when a dog ingests a toxic dose of ibuprofen, either through misuse or by accident.
 Most commonly in dogs, clinical signs related to irritation and ulceration of the gastrointestinal tract are observed including decreased appetite, vomiting (sometimes with blood), diarrhea, depression, abdominal pain, dark tarry stools, and bloody stools.